ckan/ckan/doc/datastore.rst

 The datastore_create API endpoint allows a user to post JSON data to be stored against a resource.
 This endpoint also supports altering tables, aliases and indexes and bulk insertion.
 The JSON must be in the following form::

  {
-    resource_id: resource_id, # the data is going to be stored against.
+    resource_id:  # the data is going to be stored against.
     aliases:      # list of names for read only aliases to the resource
-    fields: [] # a list of dictionaries of fields/columns and their extra metadata.
+    fields:       # a list of dictionaries of fields/columns and their extra metadata.
-    records: [] # a list of dictionaries of the data, eg:  [{"dob": "2005", "some_stuff": ['a', 'b']}, ..]
+    records:      # a list of dictionaries of the data, eg:  [{"dob": "2005", "some_stuff": ['a', 'b']}, ..]
     primary_key:  # list of fields that represent a unique key
     indexes:      # indexes on table
  }

 See :ref:`fields` and :ref:`records` for details on how to lay out records.